funwithbots/go-bricklink-api/README.md

 # go-bricklink-api
 ## Golang Bricklink API Wrapper

-This package implements Bricklink API v3.0.
+This package implements a wrapper for the Bricklink API v3.0.

 It is a work in progress and is not yet complete.

-It comprises three packages that represent broad areas of the API.
+There are three packages that represent broad areas of the API.

  - Reference API: The Bricklink catalog of items, colors, and categories.
 These are not editable resources.
    - Catalog Items